 Although prenuptial and postnuptial agreements are on the rise in Salt Lake City and all across Utah, many people are not exactly thrilled about the idea of signing such agreements.
 People wrongly think that proposing to sign a prenuptial and postnuptial agreement is the same as telling their spouse, “Look, honey, I know we will get divorced one day – so let me just clarify what you will not be able to take from me.”

 People get it all wrong.
-Prenuptial and postnuptial agreements are a standard procedure, which can stipulate asset division and outline other financial matters in the event of divorce.
+Prenuptial and postnuptial agreements are standard procedures, which can stipulate asset division and outline other financial matters in the event of divorce.
 In no way does it mean that you are preparing to get divorced beforehand.
 All it means is that you want to legally establish critical details of your marriage in case things do not work out.

 But even those who sign prenuptial and postnuptial agreements make terrible mistakes, which can either render their agreement ineffective or useless or give away to their spouse much more than was intended.
 When signing such agreements, you need to be careful, attentive, and aware of Utah divorce laws, which is why hiring an experienced divorce attorney in Salt Lake City or elsewhere in Utah is highly recommended when preparing a pre- or post-nuptial agreement.